-For the 116th Congress, our Priority Goals focus on:
+For the 117th Congress, our Priority Goals focus on:

-- Blue Water Navy
+- Budget

-- Veterans' Health Care
+- Veteran's Health Care

-- Burn Pits
+- Toxic Exposure

 - Concurrent Receipt

-- Transition
+- Education, Employment, and Transition Assistance

 - Among many others, for a complete list visit: www.vfw.org/advocacy/national-legislative-service.

 We encourage all of our members, and ask you to encourage all of your fellow members to become educated on these issues.
 You have a strong influence in Washington, and you should to use it.